-A doctor or registered dietician can help you plan your diet to minimize discomfort while maintaining a healthy balance in what you eat and drink.
+A healthcare provider or registered dietitian can help you plan your diet to minimize discomfort while maintaining a healthy balance in what you eat and drink.

-Many people can enjoy milk, ice cream, and other such products if they eat them in small amounts or eat other food at the same time.
-Others can use lactase liquid or tablets to help digest the lactose.
-Even older women at risk for osteoporosis and growing children who must avoid milk and foods made with milk can meet most of their dietary needs by eating greens, fish, and other calcium-rich foods that are free of lactose.
+Many people can still enjoy milk, ice cream, and similar products by consuming them in small amounts or with other foods.
+You can also opt for lactase liquid or tablets to help digest the lactose.
+Those who must avoid milk and milk-based foods can meet their dietary requirements by consuming calcium-rich foods like greens and fish that are lactose-free.

-Primary source: NIH Consensus Development Conference – Lactose Intolerance and Health
+Primary source: NIH Eating, Diet, & Nutrition for Lactose Intolerance – Lactose Intolerance and Health